jstachio/kiwi/readme.md

 This part of the library is extendable and custom loaders can be manually wired or the service loader can be used.

-Out of the box Kiwi supports by schema:
+Out of the box Ezkv supports by schema:

 * `classpath`
 * `file`